Essomia/gulpflow-starter/README.md

 All default config are written in `./gulpflow/config.js`: conditional compilation, sources paths and tasks list.

 If you need to configure your own workflow, add a `gulpflow.json` file at the same level as your `package.json`.
 Then, you can customize your project configuration.
-As an exmple, below, you have an example of the `gulpflow.json` with its defaults values:
+Below you have an example of the `gulpflow.json` with its defaults values:

 ```
 {